SL2 homomorphic hash functions: Worst case to average case reduction and short collision search: A generic short collision search algorithm

 and since $l_0$ is constant, we have

 that is,

 The length of the obtained collision is twice that.

-\brem The diagonalization trick in the first phase, that reduces the running time by a constant factor, is in charge of the $\lg\lg q$ factor reduction of the resulting length.
-It may be that the constant estimation for the minimal length of a diagonal element is not provable, even using that Cayley graph of $(\SL{q},\{A_0,A_1\})$ is an expander.
-The reason is that a random walk in an expander graph may miss a subset of probability $1/2$ for a logarithmic number of steps.
+\brem The diagonalization trick in the first phase, that reduces the running time by a constant factor, leads to the $\lg\lg q$ factor reduction of the resulting length.
+It may be that the constant estimation for the minimal length of a diagonal element is not provable, even using that the Cayley graph of $(\SL{q},\{A_0,A_1\})$ is an expander.
+The reason is that a random walk in an expander graph may miss a subset of half the size of the group for a logarithmic number of steps.
 If we aim, instead, at collisions of length $O(\log^2 q)$, then the first phase of our algorithm would be to hash twice into $\cT$, and the estimations for running time and bitstring lengths are provable as in the previous section.
 We do not know whether estimations in the second (noncompressed) phase are provable.
 If, for two random elements $A_0,A_1$ of $\cT$, the Cayley graph of $(\cT,\{A_0^{\pm 1},A_1^{\pm 1}\})$ is (with high probability) an expander, then they are. \erem